 Step 3:

 On completion of step 2, the Complaint lead will determine if the complaint has sufficient grounds and is capable of being pursued based on the evidence/statements provided.
-If there is not sufficient grounds to pursue the complaint the Complaint lead will advise the complainant and offer them a chance to submit further evidence within 14 days of the response.
+If there are not sufficient grounds to pursue the complaint the Complaint lead will advise the complainant and offer them a chance to submit further evidence within 14 days of the response.
 If no further evidence is provided the complaint will be considered closed.

 If the complaint is substantiated via the evidence submitted the Complaint lead will appoint two club officials to sit on the Disciplinary Panel, none of whom have had any direct interest or involvement in the matter.
 In addition, the Board Secretary shall assist in the administration of the process.